MicrosoftDocs/visualstudio-docs/subscriptions/vs-office-dev.md

 1. To set up your Office 365 Developer Subscription benefit, you can either start from the "Thanks for your order" page, or sign in to the Office portal by visiting [https://portal.office.com](https://portal.office.com) at a later time.
 In this case, we’ve selected **Start Setup** after the confirmation page.

+[!NOTE]
-Note:  To sign in to https://portal.office.com, you will need to use your new Office 365 Developer Subscription User ID that you created in Step 7 above.
+To sign in to https://portal.office.com, you will need to use your new Office 365 Developer Subscription User ID that you created in Step 7 above.

 2. After clicking **Start Setup**, “Step 1” will ask to connect to an existing domain you already own, or to continue using the tenant setup during redemption process.
 In the example below, we’ve opted to continue using our appsbyjane2017.onmicrosoft.com” domain.